 Just a across the street in the Lakewood neighborhood, Cocoa Cinnamon introduced its third and newest location.
 This one is particularly special because it has a strong community vibe, a coffee roastery on site and fresh made churros.

-In mobile food news, Big C Waffles went brick & mortar and opened in The Dog House location on Allentown Drive, and The Farmery took their airstream trailer from RTP to Geer Street where they are now regularly posted.Rose’s Meat Market & Sweet Shop took a short hiatus this summer to rework their space and go from a butchery/bakery to a restaurant/bakery where people can now enjoy Asian-inspired dishes for breakfast, lunch and dinner, along with impressive homemade treats for dessert.
+In mobile food news, Big C Waffles went brick & mortar and opened in The Dog House location on Allentown Drive, and The Farmery took their airstream trailer from RTP to Geer Street. (*Note: The Farmery has since closed and does not have plans to reopen.)Rose’s Meat Market & Sweet Shop took a short hiatus this summer to rework their space and go from a butchery/bakery to a restaurant/bakery where people can now enjoy Asian-inspired dishes for breakfast, lunch and dinner, along with impressive homemade treats for dessert.

 Over on Ninth Street, Alpaca Peruvian Charcoal Chicken opened their newest location, offering another great alternative for fast-casual, local eats.